tombenner/wp-mvc/readme.txt

 == Screenshots ==

 1. If you've worked with MVC frameworks before, the file structure for WP MVC will look refreshingly familiar.
+2. Administration Menus are added automatically for each model, but they can be customized or omitted.
+3. An example of the default "admin/index" view, which includes search functionality and pagination by default and can be customized.
+4. An example of the default "admin/add" view.
+See the next screenshot for the code that creates it.
+5. The code of the "admin/add" view in the previous screenshot.
+Forms can be easily created using the form helper, which includes an `input()` method that automatically determines the data type of the field and shows an appropriate input tag.
+Methods for most types of inputs (textareas, hidden inputs, select tags, checkboxes, etc) are also available, as are association-related input methods like `belongs_to_dropdown()` and has_many_dropdown()`.